windstonp/coolmovies/coolmovies-frontend/README.md

 There are 3 main components for this feature, they **MUST** be completed and working:

-1. Listing of the movie reviews.
+1. Listing of the movie reviews.✅
 2. Editing the existing movie reviews.
 3. Adding additional reviews.

 Additional things we would like to see, you **must do at least 5** of these:

-1. The feature is available on the `/reviews` endpoint of the application.
+1. The feature is available on the `/reviews` endpoint of the application.✅
-2. The design is responsive.
+2. The design is responsive.✅
 3. Our designers don't like the default MUI blue.
-Change this.
+Change this. ✅
 4. Make the proxied GraphQL URL an environment variable.
 5. Improve the folder structure of the frontend application how you see fit.
 (It's intentionally not great)
 6. Add the custom `edit.svg` from the `public` folder as an icon to launch editing the review.